timescale/docs.timescale.com-content/using-timescaledb/compression.md

-# Compression Operational Guide
+# Compression

->:WARNING:Compression is disabled when using Timescale in conjuction with postgres 9.6 in oeder to use compression you must be using postgres 10 or 11 or higher.
+>:WARNING:Compression is disabled when using Timescale in conjuction with postgres 9.6 in order to use compression you must be using postgres 10.9 or higher.

 As of version 1.5,TimescaleDB supports the ability to natively compress data.
-This function does not require the use of any specific file system or external software, and as you will see in the coming paragraphs, is simple to set up and customizable by the user.
+This functionality does not require the use of any specific file system or external software, and as you will see in the coming paragraphs, it is simple to set up and customizable by the user.

-Prior to reading this guide, we recommend taking a look at our architecture section to learn more about how compression works.
+Prior to using this guide, we recommend taking a look at our architecture section to learn more about how compression works.
 At a high level, TimescaleDB’s built-in job scheduler framework will asynchronously convert recent data from an uncompressed row-based form to a compressed columnar form across chunks of TimescaleDB hypertables.
-Once a chunk is old enough, the chunk will be transactionally converted from the row to columnar form.

 This section will walk through the concepts and help you understand some of the benefits and limitations of native compression.
 We will also walk you through the